The-Eye-of-Ar3s/Goggles/README.md

 - - Noise -- Wether to apply noise.
 Takes [true] or [false]
 - - MotionBlur -- Wether to apply motion blur.
 Takes [true] or [false]
 - - FPSLimit -- Wether to cap FPS.
 Takes [true] or [false]
+- PVS-14
+- - Enabled -- Wether changes to the AN/PVS-14 Night Vision Monocular should be made.
+Takes [true] or [false]
+- - Noise -- Wether to apply noise.
+Takes [true] or [false]
+- - Color -- Color Filter: Takes r,g,b,a in 0<=n<=255.
+Default: 183, 255, 86, 254

 ## Notes